-Section L106.1; add paragraph to read as follows:
+\\\Section L106.1; add paragraph to read as follows:

-The inspecting FARS contractor shall provide annual inspection tag/sticker on the FARS' interior airNorth Central Texas Council of GovernmentsFinal Draft June 2025 monitoring panel.
+The inspecting FARS contractor shall provide annual inspection tag/sticker on the FARS' interior air monitoring panel.
 Tag/sticker shall identify approved inspecting contractor's name, physical address, phone number, and certified inspector's name, as well as date of inspection.
 System shall not be tagged until all inspection requirements of this section are conducted.
 Tag/sticker shall be blue in color for a passing system.
 If this is not possible for any reason, tag/sticker shall be red in color for a failing system with reasons for failure indicated on the tag if possible.
 If red tag/sticker is placed, AHJ/Fire Marshal shall be notified immediately within a maximum of 24 hours.)